Looking for kid-safe Youtube alternatives? I’ve reviewed several recently and I’m outlining the pros and cons of each

 Here are 8 YouTube alternatives that I believe to be much safer and more beneficial for kids, and still tons of fun.

-This list includes apps for preschoolers through tweens and teens and also includes some faith-based video options.
+This list includes apps for preschoolers through tweens and teens and also includes some faith-based video options as well as games.

 Up to age 8 (approximately), but especially aimed at preschoolers.